Stormwater Retention Pond Liners

 Placeholder Image

-While some stormwater basins aren’t much more than a dry pond, others require a geomembrane to line the basin.
+While some stormwater basins function as little more than dry ponds, others require protective measures.
+In certain conditions, a geomembrane liner is essential, such as:

-• If the surrounding terrain features limestone, dolomite, or other soluble rock types, rapid and excessive stormwater runoff can increase the risk of sinkholes.
+• When the surrounding terrain includes limestone, dolomite, or other soluble rock that increases the risk of sinkholes.

 Irrigation Pond